Shotbow/fudawiki-files/hanafuda/games/hachi.md

 Note that unlike in related games, nothing special happens if 3 or 4 cards of the same suit are dealt to the field.
 Likewise, there are no "lucky hands" in Hachi.
 # Gameplay
+Each round, the dealer is the first to play.

+On your turn, choose one card from your hand to play to the field.
+If it matches another card on the field according to the Capture Chart below, overlap the two cards indicating that you will capture them.
+If your card has multiple potential matches, you must select only one of them to pair it with.
+If your played card does not have any matches on the field, it will simply become a field card.

+After playing a card from your hand and making a match as is appropriate, flip over the top card from the deck and play it to the field in the same manner as above, again making a match according to the Capture Chart if possible.
+Once you have played a card both from your hand and the deck, collect any cards captured into your scoring area.
+Captured cards are public knowledge, and should be arranged in such a way that both players can see them.
+It then becomes the next player's turn.

 ## Capture Chart
 Two cards are considered a match in Hachi if the numeric value of their suits add up to a number whose last digit is 3 or 8, according to the [standard ordering of suits](/en/hanafuda/suits#arrangement-of-suits).
 In practice, this means that cards marked as Group A in the table below capture cards in Group B, and vice versa; cards in Group C capture those in Group E, and vice versa.
 Group D cards capture other Group D cards.